molecule/molecule.github.io/_post/conference-submission-notes.md

         subTitle: Actuation Aesthetics; Expanding the Expressivity of Computational Materials in Time-based Mediums
         notes: Another César Torres collaboration.
 Ran a user study approximately.....four days before the deadline?
 This one was rough.
         icon: /src/img/icon-noun_X_1890803.png
-        finalResult: Accepted at TEI '19 (see Submission x) -
+        finalResult: Accepted at TEI '19 (see Submission 6) -
         submissionNum: 1
         conference: CHI'17